Snaacky/thewiki/docs/tutorials/mpv.md

 ![Installing mpv](https://files.catbox.moe/ly721g.gif)

-==- Installing a Pre-Configured Build
+==- Installing a pre-configured build

 If you don't want to setup mpv yourself, portable builds of mpv are available below.
 They are pre-configured to have the settings described in the [Basic Config](#basic-config) and [Advanced Config](#advanced-config).